 - Mandate to use Sales Tax Web File If you file Form ST-101 and you a) don't use a tax preparer to prepare the required filings, b) use a computer to prepare, document, or calculate your tax forms or are subject to the corporation e-file mandate, and c) have broadband Internet access, you must use Sales Tax Web File to file annual sales and use tax returns electronically and pay any balance due.
-Create an Online Services account by visiting our Web site (see Need help?). - Tax Bulletins: our up-to-date, online, easy-to-understand explanation of tax topics.
+Create an Online Services account by visiting our Web site (see Need help?). - Tax Bulletins: Up-to-date, online, easy-to-understand explanation of tax topics.
 Each bulletin addresses a single, specific topic.
 Each bulletin also contains hyperlinks that direct you to publications, TSB-Ms, forms, and other sources of useful information on the topic addressed in that bulletin.
-To view the Tax Bulletins, visit our Web site (see Need help? on page 4). - Paid preparer identification numbers New York State Tax Law requires certain paid tax return preparers and facilitators of refund anticipation loans (RALs) and refund anticipation checks (RACs) to register electronically with the Tax Department.
+To view the Tax Bulletins, visit our Web site (see Need help?). - Paid preparer identification numbers New York State Tax Law requires certain paid tax return preparers and facilitators of refund anticipation loans (RALs) and refund anticipation checks (RACs) to register electronically with the Tax Department.
 The paid preparer section on sales tax forms has been updated accordingly.
 When completing this section, you must enter your New York tax preparer registration identification number (NYTPRIN) if you are required to have one.
 (Information on the New York State Tax Preparer Registration Program is available on our Web site.
-See Need help? on page 4.)
+See Need help?.)
 In addition, you must enter your federal preparer tax identification number (PTIN) if you have one; if not, you must enter your social security number (SSN).
-(PTIN information is available at www.irs.gov.) - Important reminder to file all pages of your sales tax returns: Please include all pages of all the forms you completed when you file with the Tax Department, even if you did not make entries on some of the pages.
+(PTIN information is available at www.irs.gov.) - Important reminder to file all pages of your sales tax returns: Include all pages of all the forms you completed when you file with the Tax Department, even if you did not make entries on some of the pages. - Amount paid entry A new line has been added to indicate the amount paid with this return.
+The amount paid should match the amount due.
+Penalty and interest will be due if the total amount due is not paid. - Paid preparer exclusion code requirement If as a paid preparer you are not required to have a NYTPRIN, you must provide a NYTPRIN exclusion code.
+See 3 in the instructions.

 The New York State Tax Department is dedicated to answering your questions.
-Please call our Sales Tax Information Center for assistance.
-You may also visit our Web site for updated tax news, downloadable forms, links to related sites, and other information (see Need help? on page 4).
+Call our Sales Tax Information Center for assistance.
+You may also visit our Web site for updated tax news, downloadable forms, links to related sites, and other information (see Need help?).

-Please read this section before completing your return.
+Read this section before completing your return.